J-lewen/erp/content.en/docs/table-of-contents/training/part_5.md

 <hr style="height:1px; visibility:hidden;" />
 <u> Activity</u>

 Have a go at applying the filters both via the UI and with the provided script on Dataset_1.
-Play around with different filter settings and have a look at what different slops and thresholds do to the data.
+Play around with different filter settings and have a look at what different roll-off and cut-off thresholds do to the data.
-Once you've done this, be sure to read through the Template for ERP Pre-processing Reporting [here](https://j-lewen.github.io/erp/docs/table-of-contents/researcher_resource/) (download), and try to fill in the gaps to report the necessary information about the high-pass filter you've applied to your data.
 Finally, save your version of the script to your computer so as to ensure you have an up-to-date script for subsequent tutorial sections (and your own data analysis!).

 <hr style="height:1px; visibility:hidden;" />
 <u> Write-up </u>